-May 12, 2025
+May 1, 2025

 By Ryan Earp, Director of Public Engagement and Chhavi Dhingra, Public Engagement Sr Manager, WSB

 In April 2024, the Department of Justice released a rule updating and reinforcing accessibility standards for state and local government websites and mobile apps under Title II of the Americans with Disabilities Act (ADA).
 This update is intended to guarantee that individuals with disabilities can have equal access to vital government services and information online.
-These new ADA requirements require all websites and mobile applications provided by state and local governments to follow the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standards.
+These new digital ADA requirements require all websites and mobile applications provided by state and local governments to follow the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standards.
 This means nearly all public documents, forms, and permits must be made fully accessible to people with disabilities.
 State and local governments with populations of 50,000 or more have until April 24, 2026, to comply with these requirements, while those with populations under 50,000 and special district governments have until April 26, 2027.

 Summary of Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standards: